 Thus, it seems that makvær is close to Frisian checkers, yet with these modifications: the Dame may also move along the orthogonals.
 Besides the 10x10 board, the game is also played on an 8x8 board.
 (However, I have also implemented variants where the men cannot capture in the backward directions, as in Spanish checkers.)

 Around 1750 Lars (Lorentz) Mollberg (1734-1772) visited his relatives in Amsterdam, where he learnt Frisian draughts.
 Apparantly he brought the game back to Stockholm where he played it in the sixties (cf. Michaelsen, 1998).
 Carl Michael Bellman (1740-95; famous Swedish writer and lyric poet) mentions it in a poem from 1783, about the marquern-playing corporal Mollberg.
 The game seems to have survived for a time in Stockholm, as G.J.
 Billberg mentions the game in his game book from 1838-39.
 Likely, some enthusiasts began playing the game on the 8x8 board.
+However, from Billberg’s description, we can deduce that the version played in Stockholm was probably a variant of Spanish checkers.
 In Denmark and Norway the game was called makvær.
 The Swedish Academy’s Word List (SAOL) gives ‘markvär’, ‘markvärn’, and ‘marquern’.
 In an Icelandic book from 1858 it is called ‘makver’ (Grimson, 1858, pp.31-32).
-It is a fine game; swift and sophisticated yet not drawish.
+Played with orthogonal capture, it is a fine game; swift and sophisticated yet not drawish.
 Two Scandinavian Dames always win against one Dame.
 Thus, it is suitable for play also on the 8x8 board.